 Please note: Robyn will be taking maternity leave starting in May 2021.

-As a Counsellor, Robyn feels honoured to work alongside clients through their personal journeys of self-discovery and growth.
+As a Counsellor, Robyn (she/hers) feels honoured to work alongside clients through their personal journeys of self-discovery and growth.
 Robyn works collaboratively with clients to explore their values and how to foster them into a meaningful life.

 With a strong belief in the value of human connection, Robyn dedicates great care and attention in developing relationships with her clients based on respect and trust.
 Recognizing the courage it can take for people to come to counselling, Robyn works from a person-centered approach to help her clients feel heard, and ultimately, empowered to work toward their goals.